Troubleshooting CPAP Therapy

-When the temperature drops in the fall and winter time, many patients experience water condensation in their tubing and masks.
-The air from the CPAP is heated by the humidifier so its warmer compared to the room temperature.
-As a result, condensation builds up inside the tubing and sometimes in the mask as well.
+When the temperature drops in the fall and winter, many patients experience water condensation in their tubing and masks.
+The built in humidifier heats the air from the CPAP machine so its warmer compared to the room temperature.
+As a result, condensation builds up inside the tubing as well as the mask.
 When the air blows through the wet tubing, it creates a loud, gurgling sound.

 Nasal congestion and runny nose are symptoms of a dry nasal passage.
 The pressure from the CPAP can be drying to your airway.
 When your nasal passage becomes dry, it becomes inflamed and produces more mucous.
 As a result, patients may experience nasal congestion, or a runny and itchy nose.

 I just started on CPAP therapy and I have trouble catching my breath when I’m using the CPAP.
 Is the pressure not strong enough?